clef2018-factchecking/clef2018-factchecking/README.md

 ### Evaluation metrics

-For Task 1 (ranking): R-Precision, Average Precision, Recipocal Rank@k, Precision@k.
+For Task 1 (ranking): R-Precision, Average Precision, Recipocal Rank@k, Precision@k and means of these over multiple debates.
+**The official metric for task1, that will be used for the competition ranking is the Mean Average Precision (MAP)**

 For Task 2 (classification): Mean Absolute Error (MAE), Macro MAE, Accuracy, Macro F1, Macro Recall (+ confusion matrix).
+**The official metric for task2, that will be used for the competition ranking is the Mean Absolute Error (MAE)**

 ## Baselines